WilmingtonCoastal Southern North Carolina

-The historical downtown feels like a step back in time and is refreshing to retiring Baby Boomer’s who value history.
-But head in any direction and new urbanism touches every edge of the city, from new town centers to affordable resort-style North Carolina coastal real estate developments.
-Money Magazine named Wilmington NC as one of the Best Places to Live on the coast of North Carolina.
+The historical downtown feels like a step back in time and is refreshing to Baby Boomer’s who value history at retirement.
+But head in any direction and new urbanism touches every edge of the city, from new town centers to affordable resort-style coastal real estate developments and custom home builders Wilmington NC.
+Money Magazine named Wilmington NC as a Best City to Live in North Carolina.
 Highway connections between the north, south and west make access to Wilmington North Carolina relatively fast and easy.
-Let us know if you'd like to receive a Wilmington NC Relocation Package.

-If you’re searching for where to retire in North Carolina, here are reasons to consider one of America's Best Art Towns:
+If you’re searching for North Carolina beach cities, here are reasons to consider Wilmington:

 In addition to the 39 art galleries in downtown Wilmington NC, the Cameron Art Museum (CAM) exhibits work from emerging artists along with offering integrated art classes for students of all ages at The Museum School.
 CAM’s event schedule includes musical performances.
 The Cape Fear Jazz Society has over 200 members who coordinate jazz performances throughout the city of Wilmington.
 The Bellamy Mansion of History and Design Art displays rotating art exhibits and hosts community events.
 The Thalian Center for the Performing Arts is one of the most significant theaters in the United States and has been hosting live performances since 1858.
 Over 400 events each year take place at the center ranging from music to ballet and theatre, from pop, jazz, folk and country music to the finest in domestic, independent and foreign films.
 The Thalian Hall complex is the site of recitals, awards ceremonies, film festivals, lectures and charity events, and is home to a large number of theatre and performing companies, including By Chance Productions, Opera House Theatre, Thalian Association, Willis Richardson Players, Theatre Exchange, and Stageworks Youth Theatre.
 This best art town has a plethora of arts and culture.